 The case deeply impacted the local community.
 The combined effort of Hagerman’s parents, local law enforcement agencies, and the Texas Association of Radio Managers created the AMBER Alert system.
 Though the AMBER Alert was named after Hagerman, it is also an acronym for America’s Missing: Broadcast Emergency Response.

-How Does a Missing Child Case Become an AMBER Alert?
+How does a missing child case vecome an AMBER Alert?

 While each state has its own guidelines for issuing an AMBER Alert, the Department of Justice created minimum standards for AMBER Alerts in 2003.
 U.S. states can choose to adopt these standards or create their own.